datanav/docs/management-studio.rst

 Settings
 ========

-Lastly, Sesam has “Settings” for both Datahub and your Subscription.
+Finally, Sesam has “Settings” for both the **Datahub** and your **Subscription**.

-Settings for datahub manages queues, logs and permissions for your node.
+Settings for the Datahub manages queues, logs and permissions for your node.
 It also manages variables for various systems and metadata settings.

 .. image:: images/settings_datahub.png
     :width: 600px
     :align: center
     :alt: DataSet

-For subscription Sesam has settings for e.g. license, JWT token and Network.
+In Subscription you will find settings for e.g. license, JWT token and Network.

 .. image:: images/settings_subscription.png
     :width: 600px